udoumoh/eloquent-javascript-tests/README.md

     npm test chapter_2/
     ```
 3. Run with github actions
-Tests are also run automatically by github actions when you push to github.
+Tests are run automatically by github actions when you push to github.
 Click on the actions tab in your repo for more details.

 ## Built With